nyakowint/xsOverlayVencord/README.md

 Sends Discord messages to [XSOverlay](https://store.steampowered.com/app/1173510/XSOverlay/) for easier viewing while using VR.

 ## Requests?
 If you open an issue here I am more likely to see it.
-ONLY FOR THIS PLUGIN.
-Vencord stuff should go to one of their repos
+But ONLY FOR THIS PLUGIN.
+Vencord stuff should go to the respective Vencord repo

 ## Preview